1953: MacGregor Medical Association is Founded

 1990 – Present: The College of Health Care Professions Continues to Grow

 The College of Health Care Professions has continued to grow and expand throughout the years in order to meet the growing and changing needs for qualified health care professionals.
-We have seven campuses located in Austin, Houston Southwest, Houston Northwest, San Antonio, Dallas, Fort Worth and McAllen as well as a flourishing online program.
+We have eight campuses located in Austin, Houston Southwest, Houston Northwest, North San Antonio, South San Antonio, Dallas, Fort Worth and McAllen as well as a flourishing online program.